Matt Feeney

 Matt Feeney (born October 8, 1991) is an American professional football coach who is the outside linebackers coach for the Arizona Cardinals of the National Football League (NFL) He previously served as the assistant defensive backs coach for the Las Vegas Raiders in 2024.

 Feeney played college football at John Carroll as a linebacker from 2010 to 2013.
-He previously served as an assistant coach for the Las Vegas Raiders, the University of Akron, University of Tennessee at Chattanooga and John Carroll University.
+He previously served as an assistant coach for the Raiders, the University of Akron, University of Tennessee at Chattanooga and John Carroll University.

 Playing career

 Feeney played linebacker for John Carroll from 2010 through 2013, while completing his degree in marketing, with a minor in entrepreneurship.
 He was a four-year letterwinner, and as a senior, he was awarded the Ohio Athletic Conference's Gene Slaughter Most Outstanding Linebacker Award.
 He was also an All-Conference honoree, and well as a two time Conference Defensive Player of the week.

 Coaching career

 John Carroll

 Following his playing career and graduation, Feeney immediately joined the coaching staff at John Carroll as the inside linebackers coach in 2014.
 The following season, Feeney added co-special teams coordinator responsibilities.
 This was all done as a graduate assistant while he was taking classes for a master's degree.